 Your home page is important.
 Quite often it’s the page that most visitors come to first.
-It’s the page you will generate the most links to unless you write an epic post.
+It’s the page you will generate the most links to, unless you write an epic post.
 It may also be the page that the search engines pay the most attention to when people are searching for you by name.
-With these facts in mind, it makes sense to make sure your home page is as well designed as it possibly can be.
+With these facts in mind it makes sense to make sure your home page is as well designed as it possibly can be.

 There are seven key elements for a successful home page.
-They each are important independently, but they work together to provide a unique and impactful experience for your visitor.
+They each are important independently, but they work together to provide a unique and impact experience for your visitor.
 Before you take a look at these key elements, however, it’s important to answer a question first.

 What is the goal of your successful home page?

 Your home page needs to have a goal – an objective.
 What do you want visitors to do?
 What action do you want them to take?
 There are many possibilities.
-You may want to direct your reader to:
+You may want direct your reader to:

 - Dig deeper and explore your website